Here Are 23 Email Newsletter Tools Every Online Marketer Should Check Out Now

 Pricing: Plans start at $11 a month; nonprofits get 10,000 emails a month for free

 Vertical Response is a crisply designed, straightforward email newsletter platform for small and mid-size businesses, but it suits nonprofits particularly well.
-The tool offers a special nonprofit pricing plan that allows qualifying organizations to send up to 10,000 emails a month for free, as well as a 15% discount on its plans.
+The automation tool offers a special nonprofit pricing plan that allows qualifying organizations to send up to 10,000 emails a month for free, as well as a 15% discount on its plans.

 Pricing: Free for up to 500 contacts; plans start at $19 a month

-Campayn bills itself as an email marketing tool for non-experts.
+Campayn bills itself as an email marketing campaign tool for non-experts.
 Expect an email editor with drag-and-drop functionality, custom HTML upload and specialized tools for adding calendars, Google Maps embeds and PDFs to emails, along with automation and reporting features.